Skip to content

 Purchasing information

 The price of the crayfishing permit depends on how many pots or other types of traps will be used under the permit.
-The price for using a single pot or other trap is 5 euros.
-For example, a crayfishing permit for two pots costs 10 euros and 15 euros for three pots.
+The price for using a single pot or other trap is 8 euros.
 The crayfishing permit is valid for the entire crayfishing season.
 The permit also includes the right to keep crayfish in one corf in the same water where they are caught.

 The sale of crayfishing permits for a given crayfishing destination depends on the size of the crayfish population and the pot quota.
 A pot quota for a single crayfisher varies from site to site.
 A crayfisher-specific pot restriction is used in an effort to ensure crayfishing opportunities for as many subsistence fishers as possible.
 There is also a quota for the total number of pots to be used under permits sold for sites.